 The technique being studied is the surgical reinforcement of the round and oval windows of the inner ear.
-This surgery has been performed on eight hyperacusis patients to date (2/2016).
-Since this article was written another publication by Dr. Silverstein includes 21 patients, seven of whom they believe have a “hyper mobile” stapes which was reinforced with tissue.
-See Silverstein 2019 for details.
+This surgery has now been performed on more than 50 hyperacusis patients.
+Details about their methodology and results can be found reading this article, authored by Dr. Silverstein and published in a 2020 issue of the Journal of Otolaryngology.

 The oval window is where the stapes bone displaces fluid in the cochlea toward the round window.
 As cochlear fluid is incompressible, the round window must be flexible so the fluid can move.

 The details of the round and oval window reinforcement surgery were described by Silverstein et al. The authors originally developed the surgery in 2009 and found success with this surgery in superior semicircular canal dehiscence (SSCD) patients.
 This surgery has since been attempted on hyperacusis patients without evidence of SSCD.
 The surgery is 45 minutes and “minimally invasive.”

 Data for 40 patients are included in the 2020 publication (see references).
 Hyperacusis questionnaire, Loudness discomfort levels, and hearing loss measurements were taken before and after surgery.
 For the questionnaire, the score can be interpreted as follows (Herraiz 2006):